mcclatchy/rusty_api/README.md

 ## Security
-Because CGI runs in a seperate thread created by the web server and as a standalone executable on the server, it is susceptible to denial of service attacks.
+Because CGI runs in a seperate thread created by the web server and as a standalone executable on the server, it is susceptible to denial of service attacks by calling so many instances of the binary that it fills the systems available RAM.

 Therefore, it is strongly recommended that the location of the binary is obfuscated, as well as placed behind a username and password defined in a local `.htaccess` file.